untergeekDE/FacebookGraphSearch/fgs-people.md

 See: [Looking for places](fgs-places.md)

+## Searching for strings in user names ##
-## Use an ID, not a string search ##

-The search for a name may produce errors - whenever you have exact information on the target, use an ID rather than a string query.
+**It is possibly a good idea to use an ID, not a string search.** The search for a name may produce errors - whenever you have exact information on the target, use an ID rather than a string query.
+But if you absolutely have to, the format is

+* /str/*STRING*/users-named/